-The Dynotag Sstem consists of information records and tags attached to them.
+The Dynotag System consists of information records and tags linked to them.

-When you activate a tag, you attach it to a new record – or you can pick one of your existing records.
+When you activate a tag, you link it to a new record – or you can pick one of your existing records.
 This makes it easy to reuse the information in a given record.
-For example, you can create one Medical ID record and attach a Pendant tag, wristband tag and a wallet card – to the same record.
+For example, you can create one Medical ID record and link a Pendant tag, wristband tag and a wallet card – to the same record.

 In the Dynotag system.
 Records are information you create and maintain.
 Tags are the physical products you acquire – and associate with a record.

 In order to keep screens simple, many components are shown in “Collapsible” sections.
 Any time you see a “Collapse” button or an “Expand” button, you can click it as you see fit.
 Collapsing sections you are not using makes it easier to work, especially on smaller screens.